Menace (video game): Reception

 Holborn of ST/Amiga Format called the gameplay "exceptional" and "addictive", stating that players will be "hooked for hours on end".
 Ciaran Brennan of Computer and Video Games praised its replayability, writing that it has "enough depth built in to make it last".
 Conversely, Zzap!64's Kati Hamza wrote that the gameplay is "rather poor", disliking the pace and level design, and Maff Evans in the same review called it "dull and unrewarding", pointing out the lack of excitement and reward.
 The Games Machine condemned the "jerky scrolling" of the PC version, while Rod Lawton of ACE called the gameplay of the Amiga version "stubbornly 8-bit".

 The game's graphics received positive reactions.
 Lawton of ACE called them "attractive", and Holborn of ST/Amiga Format named them "beautifully stomach churning", calling Menace "one of the best presented games available".
 While Zzap!64's Hamza felt that the Amiga version was "blessed with nice graphics", she wrote that the Commodore 64 version has "surprisingly weak presentation"; Evans similarly called the graphics "half-baked".
 The Games Machine was disappointed by the graphics, particularly identifying the limited colour capabilities of the Atari ST version.

 Reviewers praised the game's use of sound.
 ST/Amiga Format's Holborn lauded the soundtrack's appropriation to gameplay, calling it "brilliant", and writing that the game's speech and sound effects enhance the feel of the game.
-The Games Machine favourably compared the soundtrack to Xenon (1988); however, it noted that the sounds in the Atari ST version are "less clear", and the PC sound effects are "pathetic".
+The Games Machine favourably compared the soundtrack to Xenon (1988), but noted that the sounds in the Atari ST version are "less clear", and the PC sound effects are "pathetic".
 Zzap!64 called the soundtrack "average", and wrote that the "pathetic [sound] effects add little atmosphere".